iamsayan/wp-auto-republish/README.md

 This plugin helps revive old posts by resetting the published date to the current date and push old posts to your front page, the top of archive pages, and back into RSS feeds.

-* Allows you to change old posts published date to current date.
+#### Key Features

+* Automatically republish your all posts.
-* Allows you to set minimum republish interval and randomness interval.
+* Set minimum republish interval and randomness interval.
-* Allows you to display original publication date Before/After post.
+* Display original publication date Before/After post.
-* Allows you to exculde/include posts by category/tags.
+* Exclude or include posts by category or tags.
-* Allows you to force exclude/include posts by their ID.
+* Force exclude/include posts by their ID.
-* Allows you to set old post selection method.
-* Allows wordpress to automatically set new published time according to localtime zone.
+* Can select post in ASC / DESC order.
+* Compatible with any timezone.
-* Allows wordpress to automatically purge cache after republishing.
+* Automatically purge site cache (limited) after republishing.

+#### Premium Features

+* Supports all free version features.
+* Custom post types support.
+* Custom taxonomies support.
+* Individual post republishing (also supports repeated).
+* Scheduled post republishing.
+* Date & time based republishing.
+* Custom post republish interval.
+* Custom title for each republish event.
+* Trigger publish event at the time of republish.
+* Automatic Site or Single Post Cache Purge Support (supports most of the cache plugins and hosting platforms)
+* Custom date range for republishing.
+* Can use dates in post permalinks.
+* Change Post Status after Last Republish.
+* One click instant republish.
+* Show all republished history in logs.
+* Can use dates in post permalinks.
+* Can change the post name on every republish.
+* Shows all single upcoming republication in a dashboard widget.
+* Shows single republication info in a admin column.
+* Can hide last original published info from frontend.

+**You can upgrade to Premium Version directly from your dashboard.**

 #### Warnings